SvenWesterbeek/DeHNSSo/README.md

 ## StabGrid <a id="stabgrid"></a>

 The StabGrid structure contains the numerical grid generated in the solver on which the simulation results are defined.
 The streamwise location increases with the column index while the wall-normal location decreases with the row index.
-The StabGrid contains both the physical (x,y) and the computational (\xi,\eta) grid.
+The StabGrid contains both the physical ($x$,$y$) and the computational (\xi,\eta) grid.
 The transformation coefficients are also presented in this structure.

 | Name | Content | Unit | Size |
 | --- | --- | --- | --- |